Jaseempk/yapfun_contracts/README.md

 # YapFun

-YapFun Protocol is a decentralized derivatives platform for trading social influence.
-It enables users to take long or short positions on Key Opinion Leaders (KOLs) based on their "mindshare score" through a hybrid liquidity model combining order book matching and liquidity pools.
+YapFun Protocol is a decentralized derivatives platform for trading kaito yaps mindshare.
+It enables users to take long or short positions on KOLs based on their "mindshare score" through a hybrid liquidity model combining order book matching and liquidity pools.

 ## Overview